modux4s/modux/docs/README.md

 lazy val root = (project in file("."))
   .settings(
     ..... ,
+    moduxOpenAPIVersion := 3, // Exports to Open API 3.
+Setting to 2 will export to Open API 2.
+Default value is version 3.
     version := "0.0.1", // project version
     description := "A Modux project example",  // project description contact := Some("email@email.com"), // a contact